Battle of Culblean: Background

-A New Guardian
+Appointment of Murray as Guardian

-Although the flame of Scottish resistance burned low at times, it was never completely extinguished.
+Although Scottish resistance was low at times, it was never completely extinguished.
 David II was sent to the safety of France in 1334.
-In September 1335, Sir Andrew Murray of Bothwell, whose father was also named Andrew, was joint-commander with William Wallace of the victorious Scottish army at the Battle of Stirling Bridge and appointed Guardian of Scotland by the rump of Bruce loyalists meeting in Dumbarton Castle.
+In September 1335, Sir Andrew Murray of Bothwell, whose father was also named Andrew, was joint commander, with William Wallace, of the victorious Scottish army at the Battle of Stirling Bridge and was appointed Guardian of Scotland by the rump of Bruce loyalists meeting in Dumbarton Castle.
 Within a short period, he was to become one of the country's greatest leaders, and a skilled student of the kind of guerilla warfare practised by King Robert in days past.
-Murray's credentials were perfect: he was consistent in his defence of the national cause, never at any time submitting to Edward III or Balliol, unlike Robert Stewart, nephew and heir of the infant David.
-The men who gathered round him at Dumbarton formed the nucleus of the national revival-the earls of March and Ross, Sir William Douglas, Maurice Murray, and William Keith.
-After the departure of the English king from Scotland - followed soon after by Edward Balliol - Murray's chief opponent was David de Strathbogie, the titular earl of Atholl, and Balliol's chief lieutenant in the north.
+Murray was consistent in his defence of the national cause, never at any time submitting to Edward III or Balliol, unlike Robert Stewart, nephew and heir of the infant David.
+The men who gathered around him at Dumbarton formed the nucleus of the national revival: the earls of March and Ross, Sir William Douglas, Maurice Murray, and William Keith.
+After the departure of the English king from Scotland — followed soon afterwards by Edward Balliol — Murray's chief opponent was David de Strathbogie, the titular earl of Atholl, and Balliol's chief lieutenant in the north.

 St. Andrew's Day, 1335

-In the late autumn of 1335, Strathbogie was operating north of the Forth, attempting, so the sources allege, to eradicate all freeholders, who from the time of William Wallace had been the backbone of Scottish resistance.
+In the late autumn of 1335, Strathbogie was operating north of the Forth, allegedly attempting to eradicate all freeholders, who from the time of William Wallace had been the backbone of Scottish resistance.
 Strathbogie's actions mirrored the policy of King Edward in southern Scotland, where over one hundred freeholders were forfeited in the period from 1335 to 1337.
 John of Fordun, a Scottish chronicler, reports the situation thus;

-But the great tyranny and cruelty this earl practised among the people words cannot bring within the mind's grasp; some he disinherited, others he murdered: and in the end, he cast in his mind how he might wipe out the freeholders from the face of the earth.
+"But the great tyranny and cruelty this earl practiced among the people words cannot bring within the mind's grasp; some he disinherited, others he murdered: and in the end, he cast in his mind how he might wipe out the freeholders from the face of the earth."

 Strathbogie crowned his campaign by laying siege to Kildrummy Castle in Strathdon in Aberdeenshire.
 Kildrummy had for some time been held for King David by his aunt, the Lady Christina Bruce, who also happened to be Murray's wife.
 From southern Scotland the Guardian rushed north to her aid, having gathered a modest force of some 800 men.
-Strathbogie, according to the historian Lord Hailes, had 3000 men at his disposal.
+Strathbogie, according to the historian Lord Hailes, had 3,000 men at his disposal.
 Murray's tactics were risky: he was marching into battle, which all Scots leaders had carefully avoided since the disaster at Halidon Hill.
 But the situation was critical: the fall of Kildrummy would have been a serious setback to the national cause in the north.